AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    .\AdGuardHome.exe -s start
    ```

-## How to uninstall AdGuard Home? {#uninstall}
+## How do I uninstall AdGuard Home? {#uninstall}

-The way to uninstall AdGuard Home depends on how you installed it.
+Depending on how you installed AdGuard Home, there are different ways to uninstall it.

 ::: caution

-After uninstalling AdGuard Home, don’t forget to change your devices configuration and point them to a different DNS server.
+After uninstalling AdGuard Home, don’t forget to change the configuration of your devices and point them to a different DNS server.

 :::

 ### Regular installation

-In this case you need to do the following:
+In this case, do the following:

 - Unregister AdGuard Home service: `./AdGuardHome -s uninstall`.